cpdhleague/Guide-book/_posts/2025-12-28-longshot-decktech.md

 * **No Direct Damage:** We do not want cards like **Lightning Bolt** or **Lava Spike**.
 * **No Creature Removal:** We do not want cards that damage creatures.

 Our goal is to storm before opponents combo off, before their board states matter.
-We are an aggro deck and we stay focused on its our own game plan.
-If we wanted to control the board, we would be a control deck.
+We are an aggro deck and we stay focused on our own game plan.
+If we wanted to control the board, we would be a control deck and choose a different commander.
 Cards that don't draw or accelerate don't help us win; they may only delay how long until we lose.
 You have to be okay with losing sometimes—that is the key to the deck.

 #### 1. Mana Acceleration
 There are two sub-categories: